 After giving it much thought, we met with our Raramuri friends and we decided, together, that we would try something new.
 We would work together, as equals, in creating a better outlook for the traditional Raramuri communities.
 We, the outsiders, would participate in this relationship not as leaders, but as collaborators, humble helpers, and supporting facilitators.
 Our friends would contribute some of the ideas and be the driving force and primary suppliers behind the products we create.
 We would all go at this from the same angle, with the same goals.
 We would create a project of empowerment of Raramuri culture, an eco-business, a company that promotes and celebrates the healthy foods of an ancient, knowledgeable culture of endurance.

 We are a company that crosses cultures and desires to bridge our unique worlds.
 We are a new collaboration that aims at supporting the Raramuri people to meet the unavoidable, incoming “modernity” on their own terms, an environment where they are making their own choices, and using their traditional ways and knowledge while realizing the world needs their wisdom and heritage.
 We are using the mechanics of consumer merchandising to bring a fantastic, wholesome, healthy product to the world while bringing some wealth, benefits and cultural empowerment to the Raramuri People of Northwest Mexico.

-We know that there will be many challenges, mistakes, and learnings along the way, but we will act fast to remedy them, and are committed to always doing our best.
+We know that there will be many challenges, learnings, and even some mistakes along the way, but we will act fast to remedy them, and are committed to always doing our best.
 Between the physical and cultural distance that we need to take into account and the crucial importance of approaching our growth at a safe, manageable rate, we must create a frame of reference outside of standard business models and importantly, always consider the human aspect.
 And that is one of the most exciting things we, the multi-cultural team behind Mas Korima but also the community of endurance athletes and enthusiasts that is our main clientele (our Family), will get to experience.
 Together.